Contents

 \(x=\frac{c^2R_s}{4K^2}y^2-\frac{K^2}{c^2R_s}=\frac{y^2}{4r_{per}}-r_{per}\).

-Photon emitted from \(R_s\ (r_{em} = R_s)\) at speed \(c\)
+Particle emitted from \(R_s\ (r_{em} = R_s)\) at speed \(c\)

-\(E_{meca}\) is \({1\over 2}mc^2-\frac{GmM}{R_s}\) which is zero since by definition \(Rs=\frac{2GM}{c^2}\) which leads according to (2.w) to an eccentricity \(e=1\) and a parabolic trajectory.
+\(E_{meca}\) is \({1\over 2}mc^2-\frac{GmM}{R_s}\) which is zero since by definition \(R_s=\frac{2GM}{c^2}\) which leads according to (2.w) to an eccentricity \(e=1\) and a parabolic trajectory.

 The speed of the photon \(p\) at infinity \(v_{\infty}\) will be zero since \(E_{meca}=0\).